kk-digital/kcg-scrapper/steam-scrapper/README.md

 ### 2. Start scraping

 To start scrapping, you must first know what db you're pulling jobs from.
-You can set the db name in setting by modifying `JOBS_DB_NAME`.
+You can set the db name in settings by modifying `JOBS_DB_NAME`.

+There are two db provided. `JOBS_DB_NAME` is set by default to `small-apps-db.json`, which contains a selection of apps;
+the other db provided is `apps-db.json` that contains almost 160,000 apps.
+Set it to the latter to use the big lis

 To run the scrapper run: